 How Epinephrine Injections May Protect Your Child

 Anaphylaxis is a sudden, severe allergic reaction.
-An injection of epinephrine could delay the symptoms of that reaction, buying time in an emergency.
+An injection of a medicine called epinephrine could delay the symptoms of that reaction, buying time in an emergency.

 But many people who carry a prescribed epinephrine auto-injector don't know how to use it, says pediatrician Scott H. Sicherer, MD, author of Understanding and Managing Your Child's Food Allergies.

 "Have the physician review with you not only when to use it -- in other words, what symptoms to use it for -- but how to use it," Sicherer says.

 If you aren't sure that someone is having an anaphylactic reaction, "it's always better to err on the side of giving it if you're not sure what to do," Sicherer says.
 "In some cases, you may need more than one shot."